 It was reportedly the strongest storm to hit the region since records began, destroying nearly 3,400 homes and displacing thousands more.

 A string of tornadoes devastated the American Midwest as they ripped through six states in December, killing at least 80 people and obliterating homes and businesses.
 The tornado outbreak reportedly began as a series of overnight thunderstorms, including a supercell storm in northeast Arkansas.
 That storm then moved to Missouri and Tennessee, and then Kentucky, where the twisters hit the small town of Mayfield worst.
-Kentucky Governor Andy Beshear told reporters on December 12 that he presumed the death toll was going to exceed 100 in his state alone.
 The damage included totally flattened homes, uprooted trees, a collapsed candle factory, and more.

-Multiple tornadoes swept across central and southwest Iowa on March 6, killing at least seven people, two of whom were children younger than five, and injuring more, the Washington Post reports.
-The National Weather Service received 42 reports of tornadoes, some of which were duplicate reports from the same tornado, in the south central and southwest areas of the state, in an early season outbreak that turned out to be much worse than forecasters predicted.
+Multiple tornadoes swept across central and southwest Iowa on March 6, killing at least seven people, two of whom were children younger than five, and injuring more.
+The early season tornado outbreak turned out to be much worse than forecasters predicted.
 The most destructive tornado was described as “large and extremely dangerous” by the Weather Service, and the supercell tracked upward of 150 miles (241 km).
-The Weather Service tweeted that the damage near Winterset, about 25 miles southwest of Des Moines, was consistent with a twister that would earn a rating of at least 3 on the scale from 0 to 5 for tornado intensity.

 The winter of 2022 was marked by a wide-reaching and violent storm system that moved across the US, wreaking havoc throughout the Great Plains and many other parts of the country.
-The state of Louisiana was bombarded with devastating tornadoes while an ominously named bomb cyclone brought a "once in a generation" snow storm to much of the country.
+The state of Louisiana was bombarded with devastating tornadoes while an ominously named bomb cyclone brought a "once in a generation" snowstorm to much of the country.
 Many people froze to death while others were killed in the destruction of violent weather events like tornadoes.
-By the end of the year, the death toll had surpassed 50 people.
+By the end of the year, the death toll had surpassed 50.

 On Thursday, Jan.
 12, a huge storm system passed through the states of Georgia and Alabama causing serious damage and killing several people.
 A powerful twister ripped through the historic town of Selma, Alabama, reportedly tossing cars in the air and tearing down buildings.
 Eight lives were lost in the violent storm.
 Six of the deaths occurred 41 miles (66 kilometers) northeast of Selma, where a tornado destroyed 40 homes.
 A further 53 people were injured.

 A deadly twister touched down in Missouri in the early hours of April 5, killing five people and destroying many homes.
-It tore through the southeastern area of the state, passing through rural communities where it uprooted trees and turn buildings into piles of rubble.
+It tore through the southeastern area of the state, passing through rural communities where it uprooted trees and turned buildings into piles of rubble.
 One building was even flipped onto its side.
 Rescue teams had to use chainsaws to cut through fallen trees in order to gain access to homes in search of victims and survivors.
-"The damage is pretty widespread.
-It's just heartbreaking to see it," commented Sgt.
-Clark Parrott of the Missouri State Highway Patrol.

-The catastrophe happened in Gujarat, one of the states of India.
-The earthquake had a moment magnitude of 7.9 and devastated the area.
+This catastrophe occurred in the Indian state of Gujarat.
+The earthquake had a magnitude of 7.9 and devastated the area.

 In October, Hurricane Milton made landfall in Florida, bringing powerful winds and heavy rain as it moved across the state.
 The storm caused widespread power outages and devastation along coastal areas.
 The category 3 storm led to the death of 24 people and caused billions of dollars worth of damage.